IU-PR/Capstone_project/content/docs/Groups/UnifAI.md

 * Independent microservices are used in our project for STT, TTS models and translation.
 * STT model that we will use (whisper AI), is a multitasking model that performs multilingual speech recognition and language identification.
 We will choose one of the 5 available models of whisper (that differ in size, required vram and accuracy appropriately) on client-side based on the PC characteristics of the end user.
 * Our solution differentiates from others by providing a real-time translator for all connected users with proper models’ computing resources delegation and accuracy.

+{{< hint danger >}}

+**Feedback**

+Hi, this is a very wonderful project, and I am sure it will have a lot users once ready.
+Since this course aims to finish the semester with an MVP - minimal viable product, consider scaling your project down to a creating an app that does one language translation, i.e, english to russian in near real time.
+I would also think about which particular parts you can strip down - for example UI can be very simple.
+Overall, I think this is a very in-demand product and idea, that now requires a well-planned execution.
+Therefore, plan for super simplified version that showcases the technology.

+{{< /hint >}}